 The state of the human body very well determines how well the body functions.
 For athletes, the body state is of paramount importance to ensure a 100% performance.

-But it seems like the intake of caffeine has proved to be needful at some point of every athlete’s career.
+But it seems like caffeine intake has proved to be needful at some point in every athlete’s career.
 Hence it is deemed worthwhile to understand the positive and negative effects of caffeine.

 What is caffeine made of?

 Caffeine is an alkaloid (C8H10N4O2) and natural stimulant most commonly found in tea, coffee, and cacao plants.
 It is a central nervous system stimulant of the methylxanthine class.